realJohnDoe/Python-8/Gem-Catcher/gem-catcher.md

 pgzrun.go() # Must be last line
 ```

-The first line, import pgzrun, loads the Pygame Zero module, and the last line, pgzrun.go(), is a function that starts Pygame Zero.
+The first line, `import pgzrun`, loads the Pygame Zero module, and the last line, `pgzrun.go()`, is a function that starts Pygame Zero.
-In the middle we have WIDTH = 800 and HEIGHT = 600 which sets the width and height of the game window.
+In the middle we have `WIDTH = 800` and `HEIGHT = 600` which sets the width and height of the game window.

 # Skådespelaren
 Now that wasn't very interesting, so let us add in a spaceship.